cjmccaskill/Post_Cohort_Todo/readme.md

 ## Sending Out Job Applications

 - Expect output of 2 Quality Applications in one hour (Custom Cover Letter + Resume)
-- For each quality resume supplement with 4 LinkedIn Quick Apply's
+- For each quality resume, I personally would supplement with 2 LinkedIn Quick Apply's

+SEIR-STUDENTS
+Goal: Minimum 10 hours/wk, 20 Quality Application, + 40 LinkedIn Easy Applies (60 Applications a week)

+SEIR-FLEX STUDENTS
 Goal: Minimum 5 hours/wk, 10 quality applications, + 20 LinkedIn Easy Applies (30 applications a week, MINIMUM)

 ## Branding Networking

 - Add 10 developers, recruiters in your target area per day on linked in
-- Make one post each day about something interesting code wise (a cool trick you learned, etc.)
+- Make one LinkedIn post each day about something interesting code wise (a cool trick you learned, etc.)
 - Create and distribute a podcast for free with Anchor.fm and use it as a soundboard to discuss coding concepts and interview other developers as a way to network with developers you'd like to know better (they may not want private message back in forth, but may be enticed by being promoted in a podcast).
 - Create a youtube channel and record yourself doing code challenges and explaining your process
 - Blog on dev.to, if you get a lot of views, you may be hired by LogRocket or Digital Ocean to write posts at $300+ per post